BT Deals For New Customers 2023 | Broadband And TV Offers

 BT is a good choice if you want superfast fibre or ultrafast fibre broadband with a minimum speed guarantee, rather than just an average speed, and don’t mind the 24 month contract.
 Their hardware is quite good, and they offer ultrafast broadband at certain locations.

 Also, their TV packages are quite flexible – you can remove BT Sport during the summer if you’re mostly interested in football.
-They offer the ability to watch Sky TV without being a Sky customer.
+They also offer the ability to watch Sky TV without being a Sky customer.

 However, BT is not the cheapest broadband and TV provider – there are less expensive options out there.
-Also, the default BT Sport package is a bit lacklustre, unless you’re mostly interested in the Premier League, Champions League, and UFC.
+Also, the default BT Sport package is a bit lacklustre, unless you’re mostly interested in the Champions League, and UFC.

 About the author

-2 thoughts on “BT Deals For New Customers 2023 | Broadband And TV Offers”
+2 thoughts on “BT Deals For New Customers 2024 | Broadband And TV Offers”

 1. Hello.
 It has taken ages to find a link for new customers only to find a never ending list of offers.
 All I want to know is what deal you can offer me ‘a new customer’ where I get the ultimate package.
 Full BT TV, BT Sport, Sky ?, the top broadband you have, I believe it is £108 a month for 2 years, does that sound right?
 I am sick and tired of Sky of shi@#ing on me, cut my bill by £50 on 7th Feb and today, less than a month, put it back up!
 So enough is enough, last year a BT chap knocked on my door and offered me £103/month for 2 years but turned it down because I like the Sky Q but not anymore.